 Academics and career preparation

-UT’s 360+ undergraduate programs are taught by professors who are experts in their respective fields.
+UT’s 370+ undergraduate degree programs are taught by professors who are experts in their respective fields.
 Our programs emphasize learning through experience, encourage global perspectives, and foster leadership potential.
 Because our region is home to major research institutions and national and international corporations, students have world-class internship and career opportunities.

-Among the country’s top 50 public universities, according to U.S. News & World Report, our nationally ranked colleges and programs include the Haslam College of Business, ranked 27th among all public universities and home to the third-ranked undergraduate Supply Chain Management program.
-Our Tickle College of Engineering is ranked 34th among public schools.
+Our nationally ranked colleges andprograms include the Haslam College of Business, ranked 28th among all public universities and home to the fifth-ranked undergraduate Supply Chain Management program.
+Our Tickle College of Engineering is ranked 34th among public universities.

-Fiske Guide to Colleges rates UT one of the nation’s “best and most interesting” schools.
-Their 2018 guide recognizes our Architecture, Business, Communication, Engineering, Nursing, Psychology, and Social Work programs, as well as our Sustainability major and Leadership Studies minor.
+Fiske Guide to Colleges rates UT asone of the nation’s “best and most interesting” schools.
+Their 2018 guide recognizes our Architecture, Business, Communication, Engineering, Nursing, Psychology, and Social Work programs as well as our Sustainability major and Leadership Studies minor.

-UT offers more than $46 million in scholarship funds each year, along with state and federal grants and work-study funds.
-International undergraduate students may receive as much as $15,000 a year in merit-based scholarships, renewable for up to four years.
-All international undergraduate applicants are automatically considered for a scholarship.
+International undergraduate students may receive as much as $18,000 a year in merit-based scholarships, renewable for up to four years.

-As a Carnegie-classified “Doctoral Universities: Highest Research Activity,” UT is an elite research institution.
-Countless undergraduate research and creative opportunities exist across campus, fostering faculty and student collaboration.
+Carnegie classified among “Doctoral Universities: Highest Research Activity,” UT is an elite research institution.
+Countless research and creative opportunities exist for undergraduates across campus, fostering faculty and student collaboration.

 Our campus, located next to downtown Knoxville, is an energetic environment where students live, learn, and play.
 If you like outdoor adventure, the Tennessee River runs by campus, and we’re a short drive from the Great Smoky Mountains National Park.